FRRouting/frr/doc/user/pim.rst

    processing continues.
 If a deny is returned for the source address of the register packet a register stop message is sent to the source.

-.. clicmd:: ip pim spt-switchover infinity-and-beyond
+.. clicmd:: ip pim spt-switchover infinity-and-beyond [prefix-list PLIST]

-   On the last hop router if it is desired to not switch over to the SPT tree.
+   On the last hop router if it is desired to not switch over to the SPT tree configure this command.
+Optional parameter prefix-list can be use to control which groups to switch or not switch.
+If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   Configure this command.
    This command is vrf aware, to configure for a vrf, enter the vrf submode.

 .. clicmd:: ip pim ecmp